 - Cut on Barbed Wire Personal Injury Claims Guide

 - Guidance On Making A Virgin Train Claim

 What is the soft tissue injury (whiplash) claims reform and how could it affect my claim?

 When it comes to claiming for a low-value injury, such as whiplash, that you might have received in a road traffic accident, the Whiplash Reform Programme may affect your claim.

-At the end of May 2021, the reform programme came into force, meaning that those suffering what could be considered a low-value injury in a car accident or other road traffic accident would need to make their claims through a portal operated by the government.
-It also invokes a ban on claimants putting through a claim where there is no medical evidence relating to their injury.
+At the end of May 2021, the reform programme came into force.
+This meant that those suffering what could be considered a low-value injury in a car accident or other road traffic accident would need to make their claims through a portal.
+The portal is operated by the government.
+It also invokes a ban on claimants putting through a claim without medical evidence relating to their injury.